kdm9/schnelLFMM/README.md

 leave some residual signal after population structure correction (as values don't follow population structure), and may induce error during estimation of fixed effects.

+Why schnelLFMM?
+Schnell is German for fast, and I can't help myself from making dumb punny tool names.
+Sorry.

 ## Install